All Visitors are asked to observe the Visiting Hours and rest periods for each ward.

 Practice physical (social) distancing by:

-Attempting to keep a distance of 1.5 metres (5 feet) between you and other people where possible.
-If you are required to move closer than 1.5 metres, ensure that the time does not exceed 15 minutes
+Attempting to keep a distance of 2sqm metres between you and other people where possible.
+If you are required to move closer than 2sqm, ensure that the time does not exceed 15 minutes

 Avoid shaking hands, hugging, touching or kissing other people or sharing food